 Eric Koch

-I'm an Assistant Scientist at NRAO working on the ngVLA.
+I'm a Research Officer at DRAO/Herzberg working on the Canadian SKA regional centre.
 I research how matter in interstellar space accumulates to form stars and support open-source software for the radio astronomy community.

 Research